jordimcp/shelfcomponents/README.md

     - Src:
       - *.vhdl: files to be included on your desing

-    - *.sh: Script to test the component using GHDL and OSVVM
+    - *.sh: Script for linux to test the component using GHDL and OSVVM

     - toDo.txt: things missing on the desing